DataBassGit/AgentForge/README.md

 - **[Agents](docs/Agents/Agents.md)**: Dive deep into the world of agents.
 Learn how they operate, respond, and can be customized.
 - **[LLM API Integration](docs/LLMs/LLMs.md)**: Understand how **AgentForge** connects with various Large Language Model (LLM) APIs.
+- **[Personas](docs/Personas/Personas.md)**: Utilize personas to encapsulate information accessible to the agents, acting as a resource of knowledge.
 - **[Settings](docs/Settings/Settings.md)**: Delve into the model, storage, and system configurations to tweak the behavior of the system.
-- **[Personas](docs/Personas/Personas.md)**: Utilize personas to encapsulate information accessible to the agents, acting as a resource of knowledge.
 - **[Tools & Actions](docs/ToolsAndActions/Overview.md)**: Discover the system's toolbox and learn how to choreograph tools into actionable sequences.
 - **[Utilities](docs/Utils/UtilsOverview.md)**: Explore utility functions and tools that enhance the system's capabilities.
-- **[Logger](docs/Utils/Logger.md)**: Contains functions for logging to both files and the console, allowing for more debugging control.

 ---